THE BATTLE FOR BANDWIDTH

 You may have seen "Wi-Fi 6E" devices.
 Think of 6E as Wi-Fi 6, but with a new lane opening up.
 Wi-Fi 6E was the first standard to open up the 6GHz frequency band.
 This band is less congested because older devices cannot use it.

-Wi-Fi 7 also uses the 6GHz band but supercharges it with the 320MHz channels and 4K QAM we mentioned earlier.
-Wi-Fi 6E was a stepping stone; Wi-Fi 7 is the destination.
+Wi-Fi 7 also uses the 6GHz band but supercharges it with the 320MHz channels, 4096-QAM, and MLO we mentioned earlier.
+Wi-Fi 6E was a stepping stone; Wi-Fi 7 is the bigger leap.

 SHOULD YOU UPGRADE?